Upgreydd/l2tp-ipsec-vpn-client/README.md

 here is all you need:

 1. VPN Server Address
+2. Client Address
-2. Pre Shared Key
+3. Pre Shared Key
-3. Username
+4. Username
-4. Password
+5. Password

 ## Run
 Setup environment variables for your credentials and config: